Shivter14/SysShivt-tools/README.md

-# Welcome to the official SysShivt tools Archive!
+# Welcome to the official SysShivt tools Archive.
 ## What is _SysShivt tools_?

 SysShivt tools used to be an advanced operating system running in Windows Command Prompt (CMD) using Batch files.
 It started in 30.8.2021, and this project is currently *being ended*, with the successor being ![Shivtanium](https://github.com/Shivter14/Shivtanium).